-In Fall 2017, we strengthened our General Education program by embedding fifteen hours of information literacy instruction per semester in our English 101 course offerings.
+In Fall 2017, the College faculty and administration reviewed its core curriculum requirements to assure student learning outcomes, including the mastery of critical communication, writing and research skills.
+Our internal assessment led to strengthening our General Education curriculum by embedding fifteen hours of information literacy instruction per semester in our English 101 course offerings.

-In February 2018, our Dental Hygiene Program was officially permitted to grow when the Commission on Dental Accreditation (CODA) adopted a resolution to permit EIC to double Dental Hygiene student enrollment; CODA also reinforced the good standing of our Dental Hygiene Program by sustaining the program's accreditation status of "approval without reporting requirements."

-In August 2018, we received full accreditation from the Accreditation Commission for Education in Nursing (ACEN) for our Belleville campus' Associate's Degree in Nursing (ADN) Program and the Commission on Dental on Dental Accreditation (CODA) granted a full approval to offer a three-year Bachelor of Science in Dental Hygiene (BSDH) program.
+In February 2018, after the abundant interest in the Dental Hygiene Program, the College was officially permitted to grow when the Commission on Dental Accreditation (CODA) adopted a resolution to permit EIC to double Dental Hygiene student enrollment; CODA also reinforced the good standing of our Dental Hygiene Program by sustaining the program's accreditation status of "approval without reporting requirements."
+The Commission on Dental Accreditation (CODA) granted full approval to offer a three-year Bachelor of Science in Dental Hygiene (BSDH) program.